-- Reason documentation which refers to a more general medication class is not acceptable (e.g., "Hold all anticoagulants"). - Deferral of aspirin from one physician/APN/PA or pharmacist to another does NOT count as a reason for not prescribing aspirin at discharge unless the problem underlying the deferral is also noted.
-Examples: - "Consulting cardiologist to evaluate pt. for ASA." select "No." - "rule out intracranial bleed.
-Start ASA if OK with neurology." select "Yes." - If there is documentation of a plan to initiate/restart aspirin, and the reason/problem underlying the delay in starting/restarting aspirin is also noted, this constitutes a "clearly implied" reason for not prescribing aspirin at discharge.
+- Reason documentation which refers to a more general medication class is not acceptable (e.g., "Hold all anticoagulants").
+Exception: Documentation of a reason for not prescribing "antiplatelets" should be considered implicit documentation of a reason for no aspirin at discharge (e.g. "Antiplatelet therapy contraindicated"). - Deferral of aspirin from one physician/APN/PA or pharmacist to another does NOT count as a reason for not prescribing aspirin at discharge unless the problem underlying the deferral is also noted.
+Examples: - "Consulting cardiologist to evaluate pt. for ASA." select "No". - "rule out intracranial bleed.
+Start ASA if OK with neurology." select "Yes" - o If there is documentation of a plan to initiate/restart aspirin, and the reason/problem underlying the delay in starting/restarting aspirin is also noted, this constitutes a "clearly implied" reason for not prescribing aspirin at discharge.

 - "Stool Occult Blood positive.
+May start Bayer EC as outpatient." - "Add buffered aspirin if hematuria subsides"

+- "Consider starting Ecotrin in a.m." - "May add ASA when pt. can tolerate"
-May start Bayer EC as outpatient." - "Add buffered aspirin if hematuria subsides" - Unacceptable examples (select "No"): - "Consider starting Ecotrin in a.m." - "May add ASA when pt. can tolerate" - Reasons do NOT need to be documented at discharge or otherwise linked to the discharge timeframe: Documentation of reasons anytime during the hospital stay are acceptable (e.g., mid-hospitalization note stating "no aspirin due to rectal bleeding" - select "Yes," even if documentation indicates that the rectal bleeding has resolved by the time of discharge and aspirin was restarted).

-- Crossing out of aspirin counts as a "clearly implied reason" for not prescribing aspirin at discharge only if on a pre-printed form. - When the current record includes documentation of a pre-arrival reason for no aspirin, the following counts regardless of whether this documentation is included in a pre-arrival record made part of the current record or whether it is noted by hospital staff during the current hospital stay: - Pre-arrival aspirin allergy - Pre-arrival hold/discontinuation or notation such as "No aspirin" IF the underlying reason/problem is also noted (e.g., "ASA held in transferring hospital due to possible GI bleed"). - Pre-arrival "other reason" (other than hold/discontinuation or notation of "No aspirin") (e.g., "Hx GI bleeding with aspirin" in transferring ED record).
+- Reasons do NOT need to be documented at discharge or otherwise linked to the discharge timeframe: Documentation of reasons anytime during the hospital stay are acceptable (e.g., mid-hospitalization note stating "no aspirin due to rectal bleeding" select "Yes," even if documentation indicates that the rectal bleeding has resolved by the time of discharge and aspirin was restarted). - Crossing out of aspirin counts as a "clearly implied reason" for not prescribing aspirin at discharge only if on a pre-printed form. - When the current record includes documentation of a pre-arrival reason for no aspirin, the following counts regardless of whether this documentation is included in a pre-arrival record made part of the current record or whether it is noted by hospital staff during the current hospital stay: - Pre-arrival aspirin allergy - Pre-arrival hold/discontinuation or notation such as "No aspirin" IF the underlying reason/problem is also noted (e.g., "ASA held in transferring hospital due to possible GI bleed"). - Pre-arrival "other reason" (other than hold/discontinuation or notation of "No aspirin") (e.g., "Hx GI bleeding with aspirin" in transferring ED record).